 Israel has come up with an amazing compromise.
 The Air Force is blowing up weapons caches and targeting terrorists.
 At the same time Israel is providing electricity, food and aid to the residents of Gaza.
 In addition the IDF is providing directions to the residents of Gaza in order to protect them from the airstrikes against Hamas.
 At the same time Hamas is commanding the residents of Gaza not to obey the IDF instructions and is using people, particularly children, as human shields because they know that the IAF will not bomb innocents.

-The video (link below) struck me as it explains the Israeli warning protocol called “A knock on the roof” from the perspective of some of Gaza residents.
+An international news report explained the Israeli warning protocol called “A knock on the roof” from the perspective of some of Gaza residents.
 The woman interviewed was warned to leave her home “for the sake of your children.”
 The people in the house left and then came back and were killed.
-The video does not explain exactly what happened, possibly the Hamas forced them to come back to serve as a human shield.
-Notice how the reporter mentions that the woman wouldn’t say whether or not she and her family are part of Hamas but that Palestinian sources say that the house belonged to a Hamas leader.
+It’s not clear exactly what happened, possibly the Hamas forced them to come back to serve as human shields.
+The reporter did mention that the woman wouldn’t say whether or not she and her family are part of Hamas but that Palestinian sources say that the house belonged to a Hamas leader.
 If the IDF directive had been obeyed no one would have been hurt in the airstrike.

 When Israel hurts innocents we consider it a mistake and a tragedy.
 When our enemies hurt innocents they consider it a heroic act, worthy of imitation and a cause for celebration.